 Super Bowl history: The good, the bad, and the yawners

-Super Bowl LV has been decided, failing to live up to the hype with a rout by one team, an occurrence that has happened more often than not in 55 years of Super Bowl history.
+Super Bowl LV has been decided, failing to live up to the hype thanks to a rout by one team, an occurrence that has happened more often than not in 55 years of Super Bowl history.

 Hype is a key word centered around the Super Bowl and all its events.
 More often than not, hype is the better result in all of these areas, with the memories of Super Bowl Sunday usually better than they actually were.